 Verifiable polynomial evaluation and keyword search.
-In [1, 7], the authors tackle the problem of verifiable delegation of polynomial evaluation.
+In [5], [11], the authors tackle the problem of verifiable delegation of polynomial evaluation.
 Their solutions allow a verifier to check whether a server evaluates the polynomial on the requested input correctly.
-As proposed in [1] and briefly mentioned in [7], such a solution is suitable to the problem of verifiable keyword search where the file is encoded by its characteristic polynomial.
-Nevertheless, the application of [1, 7] to verifiable keyword search is not straightforward.
-Besides to accommodate the properties of public delegatability and conjunctive queries, as achieved by our scheme, their proposals [1, 7] may require elaborate adjustments.
+As proposed in [11] and briefly mentioned in [5], such a solution is suitable to the problem of verifiable keyword search where the file is encoded by its characteristic polynomial.
+Nevertheless, the application of [5] and [11] to verifiable keyword search would not be efficient.
+Besides to accommodate public delegatability and conjunctive queries, as achieved by our scheme, the proposals [5], [11] may require elaborate adjustments.